Germany is famous for its contemporary factories, innovative engineering and outstanding quality.

 Mobotix is making very high tech security cameras with night and thermal vision, among other features.
 While Rollei is specialising in making action cameras for outdoors.

 We all heard German names producing white goods: Siemens, Miele, Bosch etc. They are still German-based companies with great engineering teams but note that some ranges do get made elsewhere.
 Hence keep an eye on those labels when buying your next microwave.

 Talking of some less known companies, I could point out Ritter.
 A small company is making all of its products in Germany.
 It includes meat cutters, coffee machines, toasters and eco-friendly kettles.

-From my personal experience, I was recently surprised by newly acquired Miele.
-It is exceptionally quiet and has HEPA filters as a standard.
-A feature appreciated by families with small kids and anyone with a sensitive respiratory system.
+From my personal experience, I was recently surprised by a newly acquired Miele hoover.
+It is exceptionally quiet and has the HEPA filters as a standard.
+Many families with small kids and anyone with a sensitive respiratory system really appreciate this feature.

 Just like in Switzerland, the majority of German watches are made in the specialised towns: Pforzheim and Glashütte; which are known for its watchmaking since 19th century.

 While Glashütte Original and NOMOS Glashütte are high to mid-range watch brands named after the town where they are made.
 Privately owned Laco stands out for its unique aged design that creates a vintage look from 70 years ago.

 UTS Munchen, on the other hand, assembles and tests indestructible watches for extremely challenging environments.
 While A. Lange & Sohne is known for its luxury watches competing with the likes of Patek Philipe and Vacheron.

 If I had to pick my personal favourite, however, it would be the German invention – single-handed watches.
 Botta, the creator of this design concept, started his own watch company Botta Designs.